lroberts77/GildedRose-Refactoring-Kata/README.md

 legendary item and as such its Quality is 80 and it never alters.

 ## <a name="Project">Project Direction</a>
 I started this tech test by writing tests to see if the code executed everything on the requirements specification.
 All the tests passed therefore I knew that the code was working.
-Because of all the if and else statements I couldn't follow the structure, so I began rewriting the code.
+Because of all the if and else statements I couldn't follow the code logic, so I began rewriting the code.
 I separated the items into if statements and put the value adjustments into ternary operators.
 By doing this I distilled the code and made it easier to read by item and behaviour.

 ## <a name="Install">Installation</a>